hylu-dev/hylu-blog/content/posts/2023/10/c++-a-personal-guide/index.md

 > <https://stackoverflow.com/questions/29859796/c-auto-vs-auto>

 - Use `auto &&` for the ability to modify and discard values of the sequence within the loop.
 (That is, unless the container provides a read-only view, such as `std::initializer_list`, in which case it will be effectively an `auto const &`.)
-- Use `auto &` to modify the values of the sequence in a meaningful way.
+- Use `auto &` to pass as reference instead of value.
 - Use `auto const &` for read-only access.
-- Use `auto` to work with (modifiable) copies.
+- Use `auto` to work with (modifiable) bytecopies.